 Kyoto is also known for its food.
 It has the third most Michelin Stars in the world (second in Japan) and it’s considered the birthplace of kaiseki, a traditional multi-course dinner which is like the Japanese equivalent to western haute cuisine.

 Just my opinion, but there is so much to see and do in Kyoto that I recommend saving it for another trip.
 You could easily spend five days in Kyoto alone.
-You can refer to our Kyoto travel guide for more information.
+You can refer to our Kyoto travel guide, Kyoto itinerary, and Kyoto food guide for more information.

 HOW TO GET THERE: Use your pass to go to Kyoto Station.